 - Be present with your work—whether occupational or school

-- Purchase less electronic devices, especially those that access the Internet
+- Purchase fewer electronic devices, especially those that access the internet

 - Spend more time outdoors enjoying nature